Makefile & Container Fusion

 Makefiles always make me feel comfortable whenever they are delivered with projects.
 The ease of following

-never ceases to amaze me.
+convention make build never ceases to amaze me.
 However, there is still one fear I have, system

 dependencies.
 Why don’t we get rid of that fear with fusion of makefiles and containers?